dsccommunity/ConfigMgrCBDsc/README.md

 - **CMClientPushSettings**: Provides a resource for modifying client push settings.
 Note: EnableSystemTypeConfigurationManager, EnableSystemTypeServer, EnableSystemTypeWorkstation can not be configured if client push is disabled.
+- **CMSoftwareDistributionComponent**: Provides a resource for modifying software distribution component settings.
+Also provides the capability to add\remove Network Access Accounts.

 ### xSccmPreReqs